erizov/Professor/semester_13/lecture_94_blockchain_analytics/on_chain_analytics/school.en.md

 ## Simple Explanation

-On Chain Analytics is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+On-Chain Analytics is an algorithm used to solve specific problems in computer science.

 ## Where It's Used